 - Beans

-- And most famously, red and green chiles!
+- And most famously, red and green chile!

-Less specific versions of these foods are found throughout the country of course — famously, Midwestern states will argue over who has the best corn, and kitchens across the US cook with lots of squash every autumn — but the New Mexico heirloom varieties out here are pretty much unique to the region.
+Less specific versions of these foods are found throughout the country — notably, Midwestern states will argue over who has the best corn, and kitchens across the US cook with lots of squash every autumn — but the New Mexico heirloom varieties are pretty much unique to the region.

-Anasazi beans, for example, are speckled purple-and-white heirlooms that were cultivated by the Ancestral Puebloans for millennia.
-Piñon are a uniquely New Mexican pine nut beloved in both cooking and just for snacking.
-Our corn, as mentioned, is often uniquely New Mexican blue corn — and the corn-and-maize-growing tradition in this part has been going on for 4,000 years, meaning it’s far more vast than just the sweet corn grown in other parts of the country.
+Anasazi beans, for example, are speckled purple-and-white heirlooms that were cultivated by the ancestral Pueblo people.
+Piñon is a uniquely New Mexican pine nut beloved in both cooking and for snacking.
+Our corn, as mentioned, is often uniquely New Mexican blue corn, and the corn-and-maize-growing tradition in this part has been going on for 4,000 years, meaning it’s far more vast than just the sweet corn grown in other parts of the country.

-And of course, perhaps most famously, is New Mexico’s chiles.
+Of course, perhaps most famously known are New Mexico’s chiles.

-These include green and red varieties — red chiles are often found dried in bunches and can be powdered, rehydrated, or thrown into soups and stews to impart flavor.
+This include red and green varieties — red chiles are often found dried in bunches and can be powdered, rehydrated, or added to soups and stews to impart flavor.
 They have heat, yes, but also a pleasant tanginess.
-Green chiles are less common dried, and are great for roasting.
+Green chiles are less commonly dried, and are great for roasting.
 Both varietals can be the backbone of deliciously flavorful sauces.

-If you’re interested in learning about and cooking with traditional Indigenous ingredients from our Four Corners region, you can buy blue corn pancake mix, corn pollen, and juniper ash from Navajo Pride or the NAPI Region 2 store just outside of town, or at the gift shop inside the Farmington Museum and Visitor Center.
+If you’re interested in learning about, and cooking with, traditional Indigenous ingredients from our Four Corners region, you may buy blue corn pancake mix, corn pollen, and juniper ash from Navajo Pride or the NAPI Region 2 store just outside of town, or at the gift shop inside the Farmington Museum & Visitor Center.

-Along with the Native ingredients, the Spanish brought additional cooking techniques, plus some herbs and spices that have since become essential to many New Mexican dishes.
+Along with the Indigenous ingredients and influence, the Spanish brought additional cooking techniques, plus some herbs and spices that have since become essential to many New Mexican dishes.

 Signature ingredients from this Spanish influence include: